HobnobMancer/cazy_webscraper/README.md

 `--kingdoms` - List of taxonomy kingdoms to retrieve UniProt data for.

+`--genbank_accessions` - Path to text file containing a list of GenBank accessions to retrieve protein data for.
+A unique accession per line.

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

 `--log`, `-l` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).